corndel-swe/java-supportbank-pablobgldo/docs/day-2-workshop.md

 You should add two commands:

 - [ ] `supportbank transaction summarise <filename>` – should output the names
-      of each person, and their current balance according to te given file, e.g.
+      of each person, and their current balance according to the given file, e.g.
       `Transactions2014.csv`.

 - [ ] `supportbank transaction list <filename> <account name>` – should print a